romanjugov/BioInformatics/README.md

 # BioInformatics

-## A collection of generic algorithmns from the Rosalind problem set
+## A collection of generic algorithms from the Rosalind problem set

 Project Description                   | Link
 ------------------------------------- | ---------------------------------------------------------